lina98st/mylinks/README.md

 # MyLinks

-MyLinks is a small personal links page built with React and Vite.
+MyLinks is a personal links page built with React and Vite.

-The app is used to display personal links and websites in a simple and clean layout.
+It’s a small, focused project to showcase important links like portfolio, GitHub and social profiles in a clean and modern way.
-It is inspired by services like Linktree, but fully customizable and free.
+Inspired by tools like Linktree, but fully customizable, free and under my own control.

+## Why this project

+I wanted a simple links page without platform limitations, subscriptions or design restrictions.
+This project keeps things minimal, fast and flexible.

 ## Tech Stack

-React, Vite, JavaScript, HTML and CSS are used.
+React
+Vite
+JavaScript
+HTML
+CSS

+No TypeScript.
-No TypeScript and no UI frameworks.
+No UI frameworks.

 ## Features

-The page contains a title header, a profile photo, a dark mode toggle and a list of personal links such as Portfolio, GitHub, LinkedIn and Hashnode.
+Custom header and typography
+Profile image
+Dark mode toggle
+Styled link cards
+Responsive layout

 ## Development